-Suzanne Belperron’s jewels are now revived thanks to a Maison that bought the brand with the name of the famous designer ♦
+Suzanne Belperron’s jewels return thanks to a company that bought the brand with the name of the famous designer.

 “My style is my signature,” said Suzanne Belperron, one of the most influential jewelry designers of the 20th century.
 And in fact, until 1960 she never branded a piece with her name: the wavy shapes inspired by the nature and cultures of exotic worlds and the unusual large stones were enough to characterize a production that had Elsa Schiapparelli, Fred Astaire, Frank as admirers Sinatra, the Duchess of Windsor and Colette.

 The brand of the gifted designer, who passed away in 1983, was recently acquired in 2015 to be relaunched by Ward Landrigan (formerly director of Sotheby’s jewelry department) and by his son Nico.
 An operation that recalls that started in 1985 with the purchase of what remained of the company founded by Fulco di Verdura, another well-known designer.